We are doing our best to inspire compassionate actions in Chicago in order to heal the apathy, anger, and violence plaguing the west and south sides.

 It’s disgusting that this experience isn’t unique.
 Every day people like us are lucky, protected, left to witness versus perish?
 Even if not shot or killed, this constant fear of violence is literally making people sick, like a low grade fever sapping energy & hope.
 I left work early today to visit my great aunt Martha.
 She’ll be 90 in September.
 Spending time with her boosts my energy & hope.
 I didn’t tell her what happened.

-If you would like to help us bring COMPASSION IT to the inner city of Chicago, please consider donating to support our Chicago initiatives.
+If you would like to help us bring COMPASSION IT to Chicago, please consider donating to support our initiatives.